ccy7701/pf-visualiser/docs/spec-coh-projection.md

 Salary is resolved from `employment.salary_schedules`.

-Schedules are sorted by start month.
-For each month, the matching schedule is the latest schedule whose `start_month` is on or before the target month and whose optional `end_month` is either blank or on or after the target month.
+Schedules are normalized in ascending start-month order.
+For each month, the matching schedule is the first normalized schedule whose `start_month` is on or before the target month and whose optional `end_month` is either blank or on or after the target month.

+Schedules should be configured as non-overlapping ranges.
+If overlapping ranges are supplied, the first matching normalized schedule is used.

 If no schedule matches a month, gross salary is 0.